 What it can help you with are fading acne scars.
 Scrubs are known to promote the development of new skin tissue*.

 At Home Spa

 Looking at it from a treatment-point of view, it will save you money on facial appointments.
 It’s a perfect tool for refreshing your face when it starts to look gloomy, and the feeling after is very much like getting a professional facial.

 Remember though: just as you wouldn’t do a facial with peeling everyday at a salon, so should you be careful with using the Clarisonic.

 Saving Money on Brush Heads

-I stand by my opinion that the Clarisonic isn’t suited for everyday use, no matter which brush head.
+I stand by my opinion that the Clarisonic isn’t suited for everyday use, no matter which brush head you use.
 One of the pros on this is that the brush head will last you longer than 3 months.
 This means kind of bad news for Clarisonic, because they want you to use it frequently, so you’ll keep buying brush heads more often.
 I can’t imagine that they make a lot of money on just the devices; When you got one, you won’t buy another one for at least 4 years.
-One of the cons with these kind of brush heads overall is that you can’t share them, every person needs to have its own brush head.
+One of the cons with these kinds of brush heads overall is that you can’t share them, every person needs to have its own brush head.

-It still works on sensitive skin, when used with the delicate brush head, slowest setting and a mild cleanser, but I can’t promise you anything.
+It still works on sensitive skin, when used with the delicate brush head, slowest setting, and a mild cleanser, but I can’t promise you anything.

 The perfect cleansers to use with the Clarisonic is generally non-foaming gel cleansers.
 Dermalogica MediBac Clearing Skin Wash and Acure Organics Cleansing Gel is two facial washes that I’ve used with the Clarisonic and that I highly recommend.